⚠️ Quick Triage

 🔊 Symptom

-Persistent shake with a specific cylinder misfire code (P0301, P0302, etc. — the last digit identifies the cylinder).
+Persistent shake with a specific cylinder misfire code (P0301, P0302, etc.).
 Won't get better with new spark plugs or coil packs.
 May smell raw gas from the exhaust.

-Fuel injectors spray gasoline into each cylinder in precise amounts at precise moments.
-They have tiny orifices that can clog with deposits, leak when they shouldn't, or fail to open at all.
-Any of these conditions causes one cylinder to receive too much, too little, or no fuel — which produces a misfire and shaking.
+Fuel injectors spray gasoline into each cylinder in precise amounts.
+A clogged or failing injector causes one cylinder to receive too much, too little, or no fuel — producing a misfire and shaking that doesn't respond to plug or coil replacement.

-Try first: A bottle of high-quality fuel injector cleaner like Techron or BG 44K ($15–$30) added to a full tank.
-Sometimes light injector deposits clear with chemical cleaning.
-If two consecutive treatments don't help, mechanical service or replacement is needed.
+Try first: A bottle of Techron or BG 44K fuel injector cleaner ($15-$30) in a full tank.
+If two consecutive treatments don't help, mechanical replacement is needed.

 7. Failing oxygen sensor — $150–$400